1944 Tipperary Senior Hurling Championship

-The 1944 Tipperary Senior Hurling Championship was the 54th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1944 Tipperary Senior Hurling Championship was the 53rd staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 1 October to 22 October 1944.

 Éire Óg Annacarty were the defending champions.

-Thurles Sarsfields won the championship after a 6–03 to 1–04 defeat of Kilrunae MacDonaghs in the final.
-It was their 14th championship title overall and their first title since 1942.
+The final was played on 22 October 1944 at Borrisoleigh Grounds, between Thurles Sarsfields and first-time finalists Kilruane MacDonaghs.
+Thurles Sarsfields won the match by 6–03 to 1–04 to claim their 14th championship title overall and a first title in two years.